0xMiden/miden-client/docs/src/debugging.md

-## Debugging guide and transaction lifecycle (CLI)
+## Debugging guide and transaction lifecycle (CLI client)

-This guide helps you troubleshoot common issues and understand the end-to-end lifecycle of transactions and notes in the Miden client.
+This guide helps you troubleshoot common issues and understand the end-to-end lifecycle of transactions and notes in the Miden CLI client.

 ### TL;DR checklist